truth table: Binary Operations 1

 26 return True

-the test passes. project_second returns True, if the first input is True and the second input is True.
-So far this is the same as logical_conjunction
+the test passes. project_second returns True, if the first input is True and the second input is True, just like logical_conjunction

 REFACTOR: make it better

-• I add the second case - when the first input is True and the second input is False, to test_project_second in test_binary.py
+• I add an assertion for the second case, which is when the first input is True and the second input is False, to test_project_second in test_binary.py

 35 def test_project_second(self):